John O'Meally: The Eugowra gold escort robbery

 On Sunday, 15 June 1862, the gang of bushrangers commanded by Gardiner ambushed the gold escort near Eugowra, 23 miles east of Forbes, and robbed the coach of gold and bank-notes of an estimated value of £14,000.
 The regular gold escort from the Lachlan diggings had departed from Forbes late in the morning on its journey to Sydney.
 The coach was carrying four policemen of the Western Escort, given the task of providing safe passage for a considerable amount of money and gold.
-At about five o’clock in the afternoon, just under three miles north-east of Eugowra, the coach came across two drays and their teams which were blocking the road, forcing the coach-driver, John Fagan, to slow the horses to a walk in order to pass close to a large rock beside the road.
+At about five o'clock in the afternoon, just under three miles north-east of Eugowra, the coach came across two drays and their teams which were blocking the road, forcing the coach-driver, John Fagan, to slow the horses to a walk in order to pass close to a large rock beside the road.
 As it passed, the coach was fired upon by the group of eight men concealed behind the large rock and others in the vicinity.
 The bushrangers were dressed in "red serge shirts, and red nightcaps, with faces blackened".
 They fired at the driver and policemen in successive volleys, displaying considerable discipline and precision in their actions; as soon as the first group delivered their fire, they fell back to be replaced with the second group.
 When the gunfire began Fagan jumped off the coach still holding the reins.
 Several of the escort were wounded in the volleys of gunfire: Sergeant Condell in the box with the driver was hit in his side and Senior-sergeant Moran received a bullet in the groin.
 The policemen returned fire, but in the exchange of gunfire one or more of the coach horses were struck, causing them to bolt and the vehicle to capsize as the wheels struck broken rocks.
 When the coach overturned, the bushrangers "began to cheer and rushed down pell mell to secure their booty".
 The driver and men of the escort scattered into the surrounding bush; "the law of self-preservation came into operation, for every man sought cover from the fire".
 The outlaws loaded two of the coach horses with the strongboxes and mail-bags and departed.
 The total plunder stolen from the coach was 2,719 ounces of gold and £3,700 in cash.
 Sergeant Condell later reported that, as the bushrangers were firing at the coach, they were commanded by one man, "who gave them orders to fire and load" in a voice the policeman recognised as that of Frank Gardiner.

-The colonial government promptly offered a reward for information regarding "the band of armed men, said to be ten in number" who robbed "the Gold Escort from the Lachlan".
-A notification dated 17 June 1862 announced that a reward of £100 would be paid for information leading to the apprehension and conviction of “each of the guilty parties” (to £1,000 in total).
+The New South Wales government promptly offered a reward for information regarding "the band of armed men, said to be ten in number" who robbed "the Gold Escort from the Lachlan".
+A notification dated 17 June 1862 announced that a reward of £100 would be paid for information leading to the apprehension and conviction of "each of the guilty parties" (to £1,000 in total).
 For any accomplice to the robbery who would give such information, a pardon was offered.